Kian-Adams/grapple-boy/README.md

 # grapple-guy
-A game created as a part of the MATES Senior Capstone course for Computer Science under Dr. Bixler.
+_Grapple Guy_ is a platforming action title being developed for the Bandai WonderSwan as a part of the Senior Capstone Project course at the Marine Academy of Technology and Environmental Science.
+The game is built using the _C_ programming language with the ability to port the game to the system using the WonderWitch Developer Kit released by Bandai.
+The game follows the titular protagonist using his grappling hook to swing around and traverse levels.